wildfirebill-docker/docker-registry-sqlite/README.md

-# Docker Registry with Multi-User Support
+# Docker Registry with Multi-User Support sglite version

 A modern, private Docker registry with multi-user support, featuring a beautiful Bootstrap-based web interface with multiple themes.